srimchi/arduino-arcade/README.md

     where `<###>` is the number of your group's repository. **Be sure to clone your group's repository, NOT that of the micro-arcade-Fall2016 specification!**

 2. [Download the Arduino IDE](http://arduino.cc/en/Main/Software).
 Although there are Xcode and Visual Studio plugins for Arduino, the staff will **not** support them.
+See [Arduino Software (IDE)](https://www.arduino.cc/en/Guide/Environment) for great tips on how to use the Arduino IDE.

 3. Install and/or run the Arduino IDE.
 Follow any directions as necessary; in particular, on Macs, you may be asked to install a newer version of Java.
 Successfully starting the IDE should give you a window like this: